kvpreethi/HCL-AI-Data-Advisor-For-HCL-Workload-Automation/README.md

 ## Accessing the container images
- You can access AIDA docker file and container images from the Entitled Registry:
+ You can access AIDA docker file and container images from the Entitled Registry (online installation):

  -  Contact your HCL sales representative for the login details required to access the Entitled Registry.